CyrusNajmabadi/lang-design/Extensions.md

 var v1 = (Extension)receiver;   // Not legal.
 Can't can't have a value of extension type.
 ```

-This is exactly the same as the restrictions on static-types *except* with the carve out that you can use the extension in a cast-syntax or new-expression *only* for lookup purposes and nothing else.
+This is exactly the same as the restrictions on static-types *except* with the carve out that you can use the extension in a cast-syntax or new-expression *only* for lookup purposes, or where a static-class could be used, and nothing else.
+Usage in places like `nameof(Extension)` or `typeof(Extension)` would still be fine, as those are places where a static type is allowed.

 Note 2.
 If cast syntax is not desirable here (especially if confuses the idea if extensions are types), we can come up with a new syntactic form.
 We are not beholden to the above syntax.